Edit

 To create a template, follow these steps.

-2. Add or remove entities as you require.
+2. Add or remove entities as needed.

 7. Select Validate template to change the status to Validated.

 • To create a template from a project, select New to create a template.
 Enter an ID and name for the template, and then select Replace template from project.
 In the list of projects that appears, select a project, and then select Create template to bring the project entities from that project into the open template.
-The values in the open template will be overwritten.
+The values in the open template are overwritten.

 Default data templates

-In July 2017 update, we released predefined templates to help you create configuration data projects.
-The templates are sequenced, so that the data that the entities generate will be processed in the correct order.
+In the July 2017 update, we released predefined templates to help you create configuration data projects.
+The templates are sequenced, so that the data that the entities generate are processed in the correct order.
 Our predefined templates are also designed to maintain the correct sequence when more than one template is added to the same data project.
 For more information, see the "Sequencing in the default templates" section.

 Default templates are delivered together with each new release.
-Our long-term goal is to provide the templates in Microsoft Dynamics Lifecycle Services (LCS), so that you can push them to an instance.
-However, for the current releases, select the Templates tile in the Data management workspace, and then select Load default templates to load the templates.
+Our long-term goal is to provide the templates in Microsoft Dynamics Lifecycle Services (LCS) so that you can push them to an instance.
+However, for current releases, select the Templates tile in the Data management workspace, and then select Load default templates to load the templates.
 To see the Load default templates menu, you must use Enhanced view.

 How entities are sequenced for processing

-Whether you're creating your own templates or using the default templates, it's important that you understand how templates are sequenced for processing during export and import.
+Whether you're creating your own templates or using default templates, it's important that you understand how templates are sequenced for processing during export and import.

 Units, levels, and sequences